How to make more money: 10 tips for CNA & Caregivers

 #4.
 Consider accepting shorter shifts from home care agencies

 Short shifts may sound like a bad idea at first.
 Perhaps you are worried that it contradicts common sense approaches to making more money as a CNA.
+You might be wondering, “Wouldn’t shorter hours mean lower overall pay?”
 That’s often not true.
 There are hiring companies that pay a higher hourly rate for short hours.
 A local Maryland home care agency pays double the hourly rate to caregivers who accept 2-hour shifts.
+If you can, try to fit as many of these double-pay shifts into your work week.
 This can help you to increase the amount of money that you make, faster.